Secure Boot on the i.MX6 – Part 2

 In general, the file system will be left unauthenticated.
 So someone could in theory still load malware onto the device and execute it.
 But they would have to work within the operating system as it is as opposed to loading a less secure operating system or a bootloader which loads malware into the operating system.

-This series is designed to signpost you through this demanding process; if you need support with Secure Boot on the iMX6 or have any other embedded software development requirements, get it touch with our experienced software team.
+This series is designed to signpost you through this demanding process; if you need support for any of your embedded software development requirements, get it touch with our experienced software team.

 How can ByteSnap help you today?